braze-inc/braze-docs/_docs/_developer_guide/platform_wide/tv_and_ott.md

   - The priority must be set to "HIGH" for these to appear.
 All notifications appear in the Fire TV settings menu.
 - Content Cards
 - In-app messages
-  - HTML and Slideup messages are not supported on non-touch devices
+  - To show HTML messages on non-touch environments like TVs, set `com.braze.configuration.BrazeConfig.Builder.setIsTouchModeRequiredForHtmlInAppMessages` to `false` (available from [Android SDK v23.1.0][android-tv-html])

 For more information, visit the [Fire OS integration guide][2].